Harry Eugene Claiborne

 |Roni Renea Martin|

-Carol Ann (Claiborne) Johnson was born on 19 July 1946 in Las Vegas, Nevada.
-She married (1st) Ronald Edward Martin on 11 December 1964 in Long Beach, California.
-The two had one child, Roni Renea Martin, who was born on 24 August 1966.
+Carol Ann Claiborne was born on 19 July 1946 in Las Vegas, Nevada.
+She married (1st) Ronald Edward Martin on 11 December 1964 in Las Vegas, Nevada.
+The two had one child, Roni Renea Martin.
+Carol married (2nd) Harold Alan Gough Scott on 26 October 1980 in Las Vegas, Nevada.
+She then married (3rd) Merle Edward Johnson on 1 September 1995 in Little Rock, Arkansas.

 |Carol A. Claiborne|